© All Rights Reserved Degolasse

 Air Asia now services Perth from Kuala Lumpur and Bali as well, offering low cost flights.

 Qantas has regular flights between Perth and both Broome and Kalgoorlie.
-Virgin Blue flies between Perth and Broome as well.
+Virgin Australia flies between Perth and Broome as well.
 Skywest has flights to many smaller towns, including Albany, Esperance, Exmouth, Carnarvon and Kalgoorlie.
 A few smaller airlines fly to places like Fitzroy Crossing and Halls Creek, Port Hedland, Kalbarri and Shark Bay.

 To/from the airport